dodona-edu/dodona-edu.github.io/en/tested/references/json/README.md

 A *tab*-object has 3 attributes: `name`, `hidden` en `runs`.
 - **name**: This is the name of tab, as presented at Dodona.
-- **hidden**: This is a boolean that indicates if the tab must be hidden, when all the testcases succeed.
+- **hidden**: This is a boolean indicating if the tab must be hidden, when all the testcases succeed.
 - **runs**: This is a list of all [runs](#run) (generated executables) that must be executed.

 ```json